Zippylicious/WorldOfAnalytics/README.md

 Fix denied POST requests from Amazon iFrame(?)
 Style admin page
 Implement image upload and display in about & books
+Add basic validation to prevent duplicate likes from same user